roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  No, instead, Trixie started telling us what a slut VIVIAN was!

  Pointing to her petite, brunette ex-step-daughter, Trixie related the tale of the tape.
 "Vivian's only been 18 for -- well, wait, what month is this, August? -- for five -- wait, one, two, three, for, yes, five -- for five months, and she's already more a slut than that."
 Waiting to make sure we were all paying careful attention, she announced Vivian's very busy and recent sexual history.
 "She's fucked, like, fifteen guys, in swinger parties we've had; she's fucked, like, another six or seven women, or girls her age.
 And I watched her single- handedly get fucked by Dozer and three other guys at one party -- she took those four pricks in her holes, they just kept going at her, I swear she was a cock-sucking, cunt-fucking, ass-fucked champion of the fuckin' planet."
 And, with a toothy white grin, the blonde reminded us, "And she's only 18, still."
-Report_Story #2